 According to Dr. Scott Sicherer at New York’s Jaffe Food Allergy Institute, having one food allergy can put you at a higher risk for reaction to other foods.

 - The peanut allergic have only a 5 per cent chance of reacting to other legumes.
-The one exception, he says, is the lupin bean.
-European studies have shown half of people with peanut allergies react to beans from the lupin plant.
+The one exception, he says, is the lupine (or lupin) bean.
+European studies have shown about 20 percent of people with peanut allergies react to beans from the lupine plant.

 - Although tree nuts and peanuts are unrelated foods, reacting to both is common.
 The odds vary by study, but Sicherer says that between one-third to half of peanut-allergic people also have a tree nut allergy.

-- A third of the people in the Food Allergy & Anaphylaxis Network’s peanut and tree nut allergy registry also have an allergy to egg.
-Allergy to chickens’ eggs also increases the likelihood of reacting to other bird eggs, such as quail.
+- One-third of the people in the peanut and tree nut registry set up by the Food Allergy & Anaphylaxis Network [now FARE] registry also had an allergy to egg.
+Allergy to chicken eggs also increases the likelihood of reacting to other bird eggs, such as quail.

 - An allergy to one kind of shellfish puts you at a 75 per cent risk of being allergic to another crustacean.